stevemac321/cuda_fft_batch_mmap_1g/README.md

 ## 🚀 `cuda_fft_batch_mmap_1gb`
-## TODO - grab SVM stuff from DSPServer, copy in CMSIS-DSP, demo the big logfile compared to memory mapped files, add the .json code that captures all the global FFT data to pass to Matplotlib##
+## demo the big logfile compared to memory mapped files, add the .json code that captures all the global FFT data to pass to Matplotlib##
 ### Overview

 This project processes high-throughput voltage telemetry collected from STM32F4xx microcontrollers.
-It performs batched FFT analysis on 1GB of data using CUDA, (TODO applies anomaly detection via CMSIS-DSP and scikit-learn SVM), and generates detailed signal reports with Matplotlib.
+It performs batched FFT analysis on 1GB of data using CUDA, applies anomaly detection via CMSIS-DSP and scikit-learn SVM, and generates detailed signal reports with Matplotlib.
 Performance metrics are captured using CUDA Insight and Visual Studio debugging tools.

 ---